Whitegoods Help article

 Samsung introduces its Smart Diagnosis technology to its home appliance range, allowing appliances to transmit diagnostic data to Samsung’s service centre via a smartphone, enabling faster and more accurate fault identification before an engineer visit takes place.

-Samsung becomes and maintains its position as the world’s largest vendor of smartphones, bringing the brand to near-universal awareness in the UK consumer market and reinforcing its presence across all product categories including home appliances.
+Samsung becomes the leading global vendor of smartphones, a position it has substantially maintained since (with Apple briefly overtaking in some individual quarters).
+This brings the Samsung brand to near-universal awareness in the UK consumer market and reinforces its presence across all product categories including home appliances.

 2019: Bespoke range launched